Why the early years are so important in your child’s education

 Staff build strong relationships with each child to create a safe and nurturing environment.

-“The key to positive early childhood development is creating an environment for children to feel safe and valued for who they are,” said Sarah.
+“The key to positive early childhood development is creating an environment for children to feel safe, engaged, understood and loved.”

 “We recognise that for many children, this is their first experience with people outside their immediate family.
-Therefore we have a safe and caring environment so children are confident to learn and explore.
+Therefore we have a caring environment for children to transition successfully from home to school.

 “We treasure the relationship children form with their educators.
 The same educators will work with your child each day, so your child sees the same faces every time they come to our ELC.”